Kongkawee/B2D-Ventures/Installation.md

 # Installation Guide
 This guide provides the steps to install the B2D Ventures application.
 Please follow the instructions carefully.

-## Installation Steps
+## Backend Installation Steps

 1. Clone the repository from GitHub to your computer.
     ```bash
     git clone https://github.com/Kongkawee/B2D-Ventures.git
     ```

-2. Create a virtual environment for the project.
+2. Go into the backend directory.
     ```bash
+    cd backend
+    ```
+3. Create a virtual environment for the project.
+    ```bash
     python -m venv venv
     ```

-3. Activate the virtual environment.
+4. Activate the virtual environment.
     - **MacOS / Linux**
         ```bash
         source venv/bin/activate